 During the past few weeks, Hellon has designed a Feel Safe concept for biosafety analysis for the needs of the customer service industries in close cooperation with leading medical, biosafety and service design experts.

-Nearly a half of the respondents (44 %) say that they would consider start using a service at an earlier stage if the service provider can prove that they have significantly improved or enhanced their customer safety.
+Over a half of the respondents (53%) say that they would consider start using a service at an earlier stage if the service provider can prove that they have significantly improved or enhanced their customer safety.

 Hellon’s research also found out that among the four most eminent service industry categories, the feeling of safety has a positive effect on the cash flow, and it reduces the amount of time it takes people to start using a service again.
 These industries are travel, commuting, entertainment (film, events, culture) and other everyday services (e.g. retail, restaurants).